 These are just a few of the questions you can ask as you analyze your business’s profit and loss statement.

-Use Our Sample Profit and Loss Statement and Gain Access to the Business Tools You Need to Grow
+Use Our Sample Profit and Loss Statement for Small Business

 A profit and loss statement can reveal important information on your business’s financial health and future trends.
 In a few short line items, you can learn more about your profitability, as well as identify any areas of risk and vulnerability.

 Though critical, it is just one example of the tools and resources that small business owners will require.
-As you strive to grow your new business, other services will become necessary.
+As you strive to grow your small business, other business services will become necessary.

 In addition to accounting support, you might also require credit card processing, group health insurance, web services, and more.
 Thankfully, Your FundingTree is here to help!